Habitat is Your Partner for Safe, Affordable Housing

 Habitat’s homeownership program is all about partnership.
 We commit to building safe, decent homes and selling them to qualified low-income families via a 25 to 30 year, low- to no-interest mortgage.
 Habitat offers the necessary homebuyer education to make sure partner families are ready for long-term, successful homeownership.

 Check out our Homeownership Qualifications below to find out what families can do to partner with Habitat.

 The First Step in Your Journey

 Every Habitat homeowner’s journey starts the same way – at the Habitat informational meeting.
 Sign up and learn more about becoming a Habitat homeowner, as well as the requirements and qualifications needed.
 Meetings are held several times throughout the year and promptly start on time.
-The next classes will take place on:Register for May Meetings
+The next classes will take place on:Registration for September meetings will open in August.

 - Sunday, Sept.
 15, 2019 at 1 p.m. at Clarion Suites, 2110 Rimrock Road, Madison – Registration for this date will open up closer to the meeting.